ebowwa/Real-time-Learning-Camera/README.md

 3.  **Recognition via Comparison:**
     -   When motion is detected, the app generates a new two-part fingerprint for the current camera view in real-time.
     -   It then compares this new fingerprint to the saved fingerprints of all the objects it has learned.
     -   It calculates a weighted similarity score based on both color and shape matches.
+The weighting can be adjusted in the "Classifier Settings" panel to prioritize one feature over the other.
-If the combined score is high enough, the app concludes it has found the object and displays its name.
+    -   If the combined score is high enough, the app concludes it has found the object and displays its name.

 This dual-analysis approach provides a fast, private, and surprisingly robust method for real-time object recognition directly on a user's device.